 M.A. students who select the concentration in TESOL are exempted from the English Department’s other course requirements for the M.A.
-Instead, they take the five required core courses and three additional electives from the list below:
+Instead, they take the five required core courses and four additional electives from the list below:

 ENGL 506 Principles of Linguistics